mmbuw/touchscope/README.md

 # TouchScope

+## A Hybrid Multitouch Oscilloscope Interface

 Source code for Master's thesis at Bauhaus-Universität Weimar, (c) 2016 by Matthew Heinz

+TouchScope is an Android app that adds your tablet as a secondary multitouch-enabled screen for your oscilloscope.

 Currently, TouchScope has only been successfully tested with a Rigol DS1102 scope, although most other Rigol scopes should work, too.
 After building and installing the app with Android Studio, connect your scope to your tablet with a USB-OTG adaptor and enjoy your new intuitive touch-based interface :-)